DrSpooglemon/math/README.md

 Calculator
   First attempt is a very basic calculator and probably a bunch of spaghetti code.
 I'm going to work on having a separate calculator class and GUI, then add other calculator functions.
   Calculato_1 is the polished version.
 It has a few more lines of code but the functionality is better and the code is a little neater.
+The Calculator class takes a the equation in the form of a string.
 Next step is to allow for the handling of longer equations including parentheses, then more math functions.

 Fractionator.Fraction(frac,unit=0) calculator class object.